ItzPike/DBM-Rawdata-Releases/Invite Manager/README.md

 playerinvite [@player] - Shows what invite the player used to join the server

 ## Events
-These events that are **REQUIRED** for the `playerinvite` command to work storeInvites|InviteManager - Store invites for all servers serverJoin|InviteManager - Stores the invites for the server memberJoin|InviteManager - Stores which invite the member used to join
+These events that are **REQUIRED** for the **playerinvite** command to work

+storeInvites - Store invites for all servers serverJoin - Stores the invites for the server memberJoin - Stores which invite the member used to join

 ## Folders
 Commands are seperated by folder